Nicholas Alexandrovich, Tsesarevich of Russia: Early life

 Nicholas was extremely well-educated and intelligent.
 His paternal uncle Grand Duke Konstantin called him "the crown of perfection."
 His history teacher said, “If I succeeded in forming a student equal to Nikolai Alexandrovich once in ten years, I’d think I’d have fulfilled my duties."

 Nicholas had a close relationship with his younger brother, Grand Duke Alexander.
 He called Alexander "Pug."
-On his deathbed, he told his father, “Papa, take care of Sasha, he is such an honest, good man."
+On his deathbed, he told his father, "Papa, take care of Sasha, he is such an honest, good man."

 Engagement

 In the summer of 1864, Nicholas became engaged to Princess Dagmar of Denmark.
-She was the second daughter of King Christian IX of Denmark and Louise of Hesse-Kassel and was a younger sister of the Princess of Wales, later Queen Alexandra and wife of the heir-apparent to the British throne, Albert Edward, who reigned as Edward VII.
+She was the second daughter of King Christian IX and Queen Louise of Denmark and was a younger sister of the Princess of Wales, later Queen Alexandra and wife of the heir-apparent to the British throne, Albert Edward, who reigned as Edward VII.